AdaCore/training_material/courses/spark_essentials/120_pointer_programs/04-spark_libraries.rst

   - Type :ada:`Pointer` is private

-    + User code can copy such pointers freely
+    + Programmer code can copy such pointers freely
     + Ownership policy does not apply

   - All accesses through API check validity of pointer